-- 5. Includes adviser and legal fees, listing and registry fees, capital raising costs, investigating accountant costs and printing and distribution costs for the Prospectus. - 6.
-These totals include the current estimated cash reserves of Haodex.
+5. Includes adviser and legal fees, listing and registry fees, capital raising costs, investigating accountant costs and printing and distribution costs for the Prospectus.
+Refer to "Costs of the Offer" table below.

-Use of Funds exclusive of the current estimated cash reserves of Haodex
+6. These totals exclude the current estimated cash reserves of Haodex.